Seth Rollins: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 Rollins joined WWE in 2010 and he spent over two years on the development territories of WWE.
 He first worked at FCW where he won FCW Florida Heavyweight Championship and other titles.
 He transitioned to NXT when WWE shifted their development territory and he had been the inaugural NXT Champion.

 Rollins joined the main roster in 2012 and he had been the Tag Team Champion while being a member of the Shield.
 After starting to work solo in 2014, he won the Money in the Bank ladder match of the same year.
 At WrestleMania 31, he won the WWE World Heavyweight Championship after cashing in his contract.
 He won a total of five World titles in WWE along with multiple other big prestigious titles and accomplished big achievements like the men’s Royal Rumble match of 2019.
+He is also a Grand Slam champion in WWE, he has won multiple top titles in the promotion.

 |